Sandwiches invented in every US state from French dip to muffuletta

 California: Monte Cristo

 This is America’s OTT take on France's decadent croque monsieur.
 The Monte Cristo differs slightly, in that it's typically made with ham, turkey, and Swiss cheese, dipped in a beaten egg mixture, and pan or deep fried until golden and crispy.
-Although its origins are sketchy, one of the earliest known appearances of the dish was at Disneyland in Anaheim, California; it was served at the Blue Bayou restaurant in the 1960s and remains on the menu today.
+Although its origins are sketchy, one of the earliest known appearances of the dish was at Disneyland in Anaheim, California.
+It was served at the Blue Bayou restaurant in the 1960s and remains on the menu today.
 The sandwich has since become a diner classic, and many joints serve it sprinkled with powdered sugar and with maple syrup on the side.

 Kayla Enright/Shutterstock